cartesi/DevGuide/simplified approach/sunodoTS.md

 ## Manjaro OS

-For a detailed step by step on the Manjaro OS, please follow the steps on https://hackmd.io/@Abims/S1S__iFdT.
+For detailed step-by-step instructions on the Manjaro OS, please follow the steps on https://hackmd.io/@Abims/S1S__iFdT.